 As well as my business expertise, I also have a Diploma in Executive Coaching and Organisation Development (AADCT Level 4/4, Distinction).
 I am currently the owner of two companies in the leadership development field.

-Why MKP is important to me?
+Why IS MKPUK&I SIGNIFICANT to me?

 As the mother of a son, I am aware of the need for good male role models in the volatile and complex world that we inhabit.